wfaler/mimir/docs/sources/operators-guide/run-production-environment-with-helm/guide.md

 high-availability and horizontal-scalability features of Grafana Mimir in an internal, development environment.

-[//]: # (TODO revisit this paragraph)
+[//]: # (TODO revisit this paragraph after reading the whole topic to see if
+            the intro still needs some information)
 To achieve high availability, the Helm chart schedules Kubernetes Pods onto different Kubernetes Nodes.
-The chart also increases the scale of the Grafana Mimir cluster.
+Also, the chart increases the scale of the Grafana Mimir cluster.

-[//]: # (TODO revisit this paragraph)
+[//]: # (TODO revisit this paragraph after reading the whole topic to see if
+            the intro still needs some information)
 - using an object storage setup different from the MinIO deployment that comes with the mimir-distributed chart.

 ## Before you begin

-Check if you meet all the follow prerequisites:
+Meet all the follow prerequisites:

 - You are familiar with [Helm](https://helm.sh/docs/intro/quickstart/).

-- Add the grafana Helm repository to your local environment or to your CI/CD tooling:
+  Add the grafana Helm repository to your local environment or to your CI/CD tooling:

   ```bash
   helm repo add grafana https://grafana.github.io/helm-charts